Personalized email marketing: What it is, benefits, strategies

 Emails with personalized product recommendations directly translate into revenue and conversions as they work wonders for upselling and cross-selling opportunities, notifying customers of new product updates regardless of the niche you operate in.

-This email from Airbnb leverages dynamic content to pull relevant recommendations for the specific time and location of the holiday recipient booked through the platform.
+This email from Airbnb leverages dynamic email content to pull relevant recommendations for the specific time and location of the holiday recipient booked through the platform — a textbook example of dynamic content examples in action.

 Personalized recommendation - Airbnb email example